 First way: You need to find out the shipping charges of your goods for a given period.
-For example, consider the time period from July to December.
+For example, consider the period from July to December.

 Assume that the shipping charges for the period July to December are $400.
-Next, you need to find the average inventory costs for that period of time.
+Next, you need to find the average inventory costs for that period.

 To find that, you are required to determine the beginning inventory cost and ending inventory cost.
 Add them and divide them by 2.
 It gives you the average inventory costs.

 Let us assume $4500 as the beginning inventory cost and $5500 as the ending inventory.Now average inventory = $4500 + $5500/2 = $5000.

 Now divide the shipping cost by the average inventory cost.
 That is $400/$5000=0.08 X 100=8 percent is the freight percentage.

 Second way: First, you need to determine the total cost of your delivered inventory.
 Next, find the sipping cost of that inventory.
 Then divide shipping cost by total cost of delivered items.

 Let us assume that $400 is the cost of delivered items, and $20 is the shipping cost of those items.
 Now $20/$400 = 0.05 X 100 = 5 percent is the freight percentage.